Moving Obstacle Collision Avoidance via Chance-Constrained MPC with CBF: Application Examples and Simulation Results

 \subsubsection{Computer and Solver Settings}

 The simulated data is processed using Matlab 2019a on a 64-bit Intel core i7-9750H with a 2.6-GHz processor.
-Both the optimization problems formulated by CC-MPC-CBF, which is given by~\eqref{MPC_CBF_Problistic}, and the standard MPC problems mentioned in Section~\ref{Sequantial_Approach}, have been solved using a non-convex solver called IPOPT~\cite{ipopt}, which is implemented in the CaSadi framework that employs the YAMIP modeling language~\cite{Yamip}.
-For the iterative convex optimization problem that is formulated in Section~\ref{Sequantial_Approach}, we have used MOSEK, which is a convex solver.
+Both the optimization problems formulated by CC-MPC-CBF, which is given by~\eqref{MPC_CBF_Problistic}, and the standard MPC problems mentioned in Section~\ref{Sequantial_Approach}, have been solved using a non-convex solver called IPOPT, which is implemented in the CaSadi framework that employs the YAMIP modeling language.